George Palmer Putnam: Death

+Putnam died in New York City, on December 20, 1872, at age 58.

+Legacy

-On Putnam's death in New York on December 20, 1872, his sons George and John inherited the business and the firm's name was changed to G. P. Putnam's Sons.
-George Putnam published his father's memoirs in 1912 and in 2000, his life's story was told again under the title George Palmer Putnam — Representative American Publisher by Ezra Greenspan, Associate Professor of English at the University of South Carolina.
+Following his death, his sons George and John, inherited the business and the firm's name was changed to G. P. Putnam's Sons.
+George Putnam published his father's memoirs in 1912.

-George Palmer Putnam's grandson and namesake, George P. Putnam (1887–1950), was part of the family business but was also an author and explorer whose first wife was Dorothy Binney, the daughter of Edwin Binney who founded Crayola; after their divorce, he married the famous aviatrix Amelia Earhart.
-His granddaughter Brenda Putnam was a well-respected sculptor and author.
+George Palmer Putnam's grandson and namesake, George P. Putnam (1887–1950), was part of the family business but was also an author and explorer whose first wife was Dorothy Binney, the daughter of Edwin Binney who founded Crayola; after their divorce, he married the famous aviator Amelia Earhart.
+His granddaughter Brenda Putnam was a sculptor and author.